 Light, inexpensive, and warm, the Mont Bell Frost Smoke is an eminently wearable, mountain ready jacket.
 Simple design features and construction help keep the cost low on the Frost Smoke.
 Don't be dissuaded by its lack of flash though, this jacket is a solid performer that will keep you warm when you need it too.
-With two hand warmer pockets and a velcro cinch at the back of the hood, the Frost Smoke is full of simple features that make it user friendly and adjustable.
+With two hand warmer pockets and a velcro cinch at the back of the hood, the Frost Smoke is full of simple features that make it user-friendly and adjustable.

 Though slightly lower quality in terms of craftsmanship, the materials used in its construction are high quality and you won't notice any significant difference between it and better crafted jackets.
 In spite of losing a little down, and the occasional errant stitch, the the Mont Bell Frost Smoke is durable enough to last you more than a few seasons in the mountains.
 It earns our Best Buy award for a quality jacket available at a wallet-friendly price.

 The Frost Smoke is nearly a perfect compromise between weight and warmth.
 At 13.4 ounces, it weighs substantially less than the Arc'teryx Thorium SV, but is similarly warm.
 The outer fabric is a rugged 30 denier ripstop nylon that resists abrasions and keeps tears from propagating.
 The 800 fill down will rebound from being stashed in your pack for the duration of a trip, but it does leak through the fabric on occasion.
 The leaking stopped fairly shortly after the jacket started being routinely worn, and didn't noticeable impact the warmth of the jacket.
-The Frost Smoke once again wins our award of being a Best Buy.
-It's an overall great jacket at an excellent price.

 The Frost Smoke punches out of its weight class in terms of warmth.
 The 800 fill down combined with a heavier denier fabric makes for a surprisingly light jacket with great protection from the elements.
 It definitely keeps the wind out, in spite of a sewn through construction.The only limiting factor to its warmth is the large hood.
 Designed to go over a helmet, the hood has some extra space that requires extra body heat to warm up.